51

 Dr Lyndsey Bengtsson

-Assistant Professor
+Associate Professor

 Department: Northumbria Law School

-Lyndsey is an Assistant Professor and Programme Leader for the LPC and LLM in Legal Practice at 51.
+Lyndsey is an Associate Professor in Law and Programme Leader for the LPC and LLM in Legal Practice at 51.
 She is a qualified Solicitor and her role primarily involves supervising students in the Student Law Office, where they advise and represent members of the public on a range of employment law matters.
 She also supervises students in the Policy/Law Reform Clinic in which they conduct research with the view to influencing law reform or policy change.
 Lyndsey teaches across a range of undergraduate and postgraduate law programmes, including the employment law LPC Elective.

 Lyndsey is the Managing Editor for the International Journal of Clinical Legal Education and sits on the editorial board for the Journal of Legal Research Methodology.
 She is also a reviewer for the International Journal of Law and Management.
 She is a Senior Fellow of the Higher Education Academy.
 She is Trustee and Treasurer for the Clinical Legal Education Organisation.